 We have robust faculty research in combustion, fluid dynamics, solid mechanics, fluid-structure interactions, sensors and controls – all areas central to aerospace design.
 Our facilities include two wind tunnels, and a machine shop open to all of our students.

-Design teams supported by the Department compete in aircraft competitions and foster a community of undergraduates interested in aerospace, including UBC Unmanned Aircraft Systems and UBC AeroDesign.
+Outside of the curriculum, our students participate in Design teams which compete in aircraft competitions and foster a community of undergraduates interested in aerospace, including UBC Uncrewed Aircraft Systems and UBC AeroDesign.

 Where can I work?

 As a major international transportation hub in proximity to the vibrant aerospace industry in Seattle, Vancouver is well positioned for employment in the aerospace industry.
 Some local and and international companies that hire mechanical engineers with aerospace skills are:

 |Boeing||KF Aerospace||Vashon Aircraft|

 After graduation, aerospace students are well positioned to pursue a MASc (research-focused) or MEng (industry-focused) program in aerospace or related disciplines.
 An undergraduate degree from UBC opens the door to graduate studies across Canada and around the world.